Last updated: June 26, 2026

 The failure is treating notification as proof of progress.
 "Posted to Slack", "read by someone", "assigned to someone", and "completed" are different states.
 If the workflow does not model those states, the team can still miss responses.

-The Minimal Google Forms to Slack Setup
+The Minimal Google Forms to Slack Setup With Sheets and Apps Script

 - Store Google Forms responses in Google Sheets.

-- Add an Apps Script installable form-submit trigger.
+- Add a spreadsheet form-submit trigger.

 - POST a JSON payload to a Slack Incoming Webhook URL.